Politics of Guinea: Camara's 2008 coup and following

 armed with weapons from Ukraine.
 The risk of conflict and destabilization threatened the entire region, he said.

 After a meeting in Ouagadougou on 13 and 14 January, Camara, Konaté and Blaise Compaoré, President of Burkina Faso, produced a formal statement of twelve principles promising a return of Guinea to civilian rule within six months.
 It was agreed that the military would not contest the forthcoming elections.
 On 21 January 2010 the military junta appointed Jean-Marie Doré as Prime Minister of a six-month transition government, leading up to elections.

+In July 2024, Camara was convicted alongside several military commanders for crimes against humanity.
+However, in early 2025, Camara was pardoned for health reasons by the then-current junta.

 2010 elections

 The presidential election was set to take place on 27 June and 18 July 2010, it was held as being the first free and fair election since independence in 1958.

 The first round took place normally on 27 June 2010 with ex Prime Minister Cellou Dalein Diallo and his rival Alpha Condé emerging as the two runners-up for the second round.

 However, due to allegations of electoral fraud, the second round of the election was postponed until 19 September 2010.
 A delay until 10 October was announced by the electoral commission (CENI), subject to approval by Sékouba Konaté.
 Yet another delay until 24 October was announced in early October.
 Elections were finally held on 7 November.
 Voter turnout was high, and the elections went relatively smoothly.

 16 November 2010, Alpha Condé, the leader of the opposition party Rally of the Guinean People (RGP), was officially declared the winner of a 7 November run-off in Guinea's presidential election.
 He had promised to reform the security sector and review mining contracts if elected.